 Goats dislike swimming for various reasons, but the most prominent opinion is that they have bodies not accustomed to the sensation of the water.
 Goats raised in captivity tend to avoid the water, although they will swim if they feel threatened.

-Since their bodies become built for these motions, these gifted animals can sprint and climb.
+These gifted animals can sprint and climb since their bodies become built for these motions.
 But they lack natural defenses against water.
 If they can, goats will jump over puddles and ponds.

 Furthermore, a goat may become unsteady if its hooves become wet.
 These animals are intelligent and aware that wet feet are bad.